-2. Stir ice water and vinegar together, and sprinkle over the flour/butter mixture.
-Using your hands, combine the mixture until it comes together in pebble size pieces.
+2. Stir ice water and vinegar together, and sprinkle over the flour mixture.
+Using your hands, combine the mixture until it forms pebble size pieces.
 Some of the flour will not be incorporated.
-Using your hands, rub while flattening the butter and the loose flour between your fingertips.
-Continue this motion until all the flour is incorporated.
-If necessary, add 1 tablespoon of water to incorporate the flour.
+Using your hands, rub while flattening the butter and the loose flour between your fingertips until all the flour is incorporated.
+If necessary, add 1 Tablespoon of water to incorporate the flour.
+Do not overwork dough.

-3. Gather half of the dough together, press into a ½ inch thick disc and wrap in plastic wrap.
+3. Gather the dough and press into a ½ inch thick disc.

 5. Gently fit the crust into the bottom and sides of the pan with a 1 inch over hang.
 Fold edges under and decoratively crimp crust edge.
+Using a fork, poke holes on the bottom of the crust.
 Place pie dish in freezer until crust is firm, about 20 minutes.

 7. Remove the parchment and beans, and return the shell to the oven until the bottom of the crust is deep golden brown, 5-10 minutes.
-Set aside to cool and reduce the oven temperature to 350° F.
+Set aside to cool.

 1. Place egg yolks in a heat proof bowl, whisk and set aside.